ms25381/portfolio/energy-curation/README.md

 Key lessons from large-scale energy curation projects:

-- Effective-dated joins are critical.
+* Effective-dated joins are critical.
-- Ownership history must be preserved.
+* Ownership history must be preserved.
-- Fuel mappings change over time.
+* Classification mappings change over time.
-- Business rules should be centralized.
+* Business rules should be centralized.
-- Curated models dramatically simplify analytics.
+* Curated models simplify downstream analytics.
-- Governance and lineage are essential for regulatory reporting.
+* Governance and lineage are essential for trusted reporting.

 ---